jurerotar/Pillage-First-Ask-Questions-Later/README.md

 All contributions to **Pillage First!
 (Ask Questions Later)** are welcome!
 We're always on the lookout for contributors in development, game design, writing, or localization.

+Please refer to the [contribution guide](./CONTRIBUTING.md) for more information.

 If this project interests you, we welcome you to join our [Discord server](https://discord.gg/Ep7NKVXUZA) and say hi!

 Other ways to help the project are: